From Next-Token to Mathematics: The Learning Dynamics of Mathematical Reasoning in Language Models: Conclusion

 \section{Conclusion}

 We introduce MathCAMPS, a fine-grained synthetic benchmark of mathematical reasoning in LLMs.
-MathCAMPS is directly grounded on the Common Core Standards, a widely used curriculum in human education.
-By tying our problems to a human curriculum, we enable a much wider range of analyses to understand mathematical reasoning capabilities and weaknesses of LLMs.
-We show analyses of performance by grade level and identify particularly challenging skills for a range of models, though we believe these are only a few examples of analyses that MathCAMPS permits.
+MathCAMPS is directly grounded in the Common Core Standards, a widely used curriculum in human education.
+By tying our problems to a human curriculum, we enable a much wider range of analyses to understand how mathematical reasoning abilities evolve.
+We show analyses of alignment between human and LLM learning, the evolution of skill learning over training, robustness of reasoning skills over training, and the impact of instruction tuning on specific skills, though we believe these are only a few examples of analyses that MathCAMPS permits.
+MathCAMPS can also be used to directly compare how humans and LLMs acquire skills over time by measuring the performance of human participants of various ages on MathCAMPS.

-We note that MathCAMPS might also find applications in educational tools for human students, due to its correspondence to the Common Core.
-Future work in that direction will require psychometric analyses, to ensure that problem difficulty (aside from the abilities involved) is grade appropriate.

 While we currently cover 44 CC standards, our pipeline can be easily extended to cover additional standards where problems have a computational nature, and where answers can be obtained using a computer solver.
 These can include topics beyond high-school, including calculus and linear algebra.
 This framework, however, is difficult to extend to more conceptual problems, including mathematical proofs, or problems that require \emph{explanations}, as opposed to a final computational answer.
 Judging natural language reasoning reliably, in the absence of an exact answer to compare to, remains an open problem --- an important challenge to allow us to extend the scope of evaluation of mathematical reasoning in LLMs.